How Foreigners Can Buy & Own Property in Phuket, Thailand: A Legal Guide

 To increase the chances of approval, having property in Thailand or in your home country as collateral can be beneficial.
 Alternatively, some developers offer in-house financing and extended payment terms, especially for off-plan properties.

-You can read more in our article Can Foreigners get a Mortgage in Thailand?
+You can read more in our article Can Foreigners Get a Home Loan in Thailand?

 Visa Types in Thailand for Foreigners